Glossary

 LaosLAPNetMoU SignedBorder Trade

-Enterprise Integration with CamFinTech
+Enterprise Approval-Navigation with CamFinTech

 Cambodia is one of only a few countries globally with a fully operational retail CBDC, positioning it ahead of most ASEAN nations in digital currency deployment.